-On April 2, 2004, the Company consummated the acquisition of Genisys Consulting, Inc, a privately held information technology consulting company, for approximately \$8.8 million, consisting of approximately \$1.5 million in cash, transaction costs of approximately \$0.5 million, approximately 1.7 million shares of Perficient's common stock valued at \$3.77 per share (approximately \$6.4 million worth of Company's common stock) and stock options valued at approximately \$0.4 million.
+On April 2, 2004, the Company consummated the acquisition of Genisys Consulting, Inc. ("Genisys"), a privately held information technology consulting company, for total purchase consideration of approximately \$8.8 million representing a net purchase price of approximately \$9.1 net of tangible net liabilities acquired.
+This total purchase consideration consists of approximately \$1.5 million in cash, transaction costs of approximately \$0.5 million, approximately 1.7 million shares of Perficient's common stock valued at \$3.77 per share (approximately \$6.4 million worth of Company's common stock) and stock options valued at approximately \$0.4 million.
 The total purchase consideration of \$8.8 million has been allocated to the assets acquired and liabilities assumed, including identifiable intangible assets, based on their respective fair values at the date of acquisition.
 Such allocation resulted in goodwill of approximately \$7.4 million.
 Goodwill is assigned at the enterprise level and is not expected to be deductible for tax purposes.
 The purchase price was allocated to intangibles based on an independent appraisal and management's estimate.
 The results of the Genisys operations have been included in the Company's consolidated financial statements since April 2, 2004.